suit-wg/suit-report/draft-ietf-suit-report.md

 ~~~

 The suit-reference provides a reference URI and digest for a suit
 manifest.
-The uri SHOULD be the canonical URI that is provided in the
+The URI SHOULD be the canonical URI that is provided in the
 manifest.
 The digest is the digest of the manifest.

 NOTE: The digest is used